 It’s difficult to ditch chlorine entirely, but Ariel makes using less far easier.

 If your local pool supply source is out of chlorine tablets, or you find the price prohibitively expensive, reach out to your local pool professional for advice.
 From Pivot-Solar Breeze’s perspective, there’s really no good, quick and inexpensive disinfectant to replacement chlorine, and recommend that pool owners simply try to use less.
-When you ditch the net for our solar-powered pool skimming robot, Ariel, your pool will naturally consume less chlorine.
+When you ditch the net for our non-chemical pool cleaner and solar powered robot, Ariel, your pool will naturally consume less chlorine.
 Here’s how:

 By the time debris sinks to the bottom of a pool, it has already decayed and begun creating bacteria.
 Removing debris from the surface of a pool prevents organic material from sinking and decaying, resulting in less algae and bacteria growth.
 When bacteria are not present in a pool, the need to chemically sanitize is reduced, resulting in chlorine and treatment savings.
 It’s also important to note that when chlorine interacts with organic material in pool water, the process actually renders the chlorine unavailable to disinfect.
 Any chlorine that’s leftover is what sanitizes the water.
 Sometimes, this forces pool owners to add more chemicals and attempt other fixes to keep the balance.
 Keep it simple with Ariel.